 As a kid, drawing, reading, and writing were my entertainment.
 Growing up in a small dusty town (Tolleson) on the outskirts of Phoenix was a constant reminder of how much there was to see in the world.

 It's crazy to think I actually got to live some of those Stranger Things vibes.
-Minus the bitey monsters.
+(Minus the demodogs.)
 Nights at the arcade playing Centipede and DigDug.
 Seeing ET and Star Wars in the theater for the first time.
 Watching MTV.
-Sure, life changes, but I'm holding on to everything that made being a kid awesome.
+Sure life changes, but I'm holding on to everything that made being a kid awesome.

 I always knew I'd have to grow up.
 But I refuse to grow up all the way.